SiliconLabs/wifi_combo_applications/iot-pa-wifi-threadx_demo_with_efr32mg21/wlan_throughput_threadx/readme.md

 ## Introduction
 This application demonstrates the procedure to measure WLAN UDP/TCP/SSL throughput by configuring the RS9116W in client/server role.
-This application serves as an example of using ThreadX RTOS with RS9116W.
+This application serves as an example for using ThreadX RTOS with RS9116W.

 Azure RTOS ThreadX is a high-performance real-time kernel designed specifically for embedded applications.
 Benefits of using ThreadX RTOS include improved responsiveness, ease of use, reduced